ALinuxNinja/docker-plex/README.md

 # docker-plex

-Plex for Docker aims at being an easy to use container that is ready to deploy immediately.
+Plex Media Server for Docker aims at being an easy to use container that is ready to deploy immediately.

 It currently installs the lastest version of Plex Media Server, and supports the configuration of all Plex Media Server preferences listed on [Advanced Server Settings](https://support.plex.tv/hc/en-us/articles/201105343-Advanced-Server-Settings)